-Anti-abortion advocate Dr. John Willke dies at 89 in Ohio
+Anti-abortion advocate Dr. John Willke dies at 89

 Cincinnati — Dr. John Willke, an obstetrician who helped shape the modern anti-abortion movement with ideas including a belief that a woman can resist conception from a sexual assault, has died.
 He was 89.

 Willke, who founded the International Right to Life Federation, died Friday at his home in Cincinnati, his daughter, Marie Meyers, said Saturday.
 She said the cause of death wasn’t immediately known, but that he had seemed in good health for his age.